How Technical Assistance Strengthens Grant Programs

 What Technical Assistance Looks Like

 These two aspects of TA—addressing compliance issues and promoting best practices—are the foundation of a good TA program.
 But what does this look like in practice?
+While the way in which TA is provided differs between programs, the essential principles of effective TA remain the same whether applied to grantees, subgrantees, or service providers undergoing fiscal or programmatic monitoring reviews.

 Addressing Non-Compliance

 Ground Findings in Compliance Standards The first step to addressing non-compliance is to identify findings of non-compliance as measured against legal, regulatory, and policy standards and provide evidence supporting those findings.
 As we’ve discussed in previous articles, there’s a difference between not implementing a best practice versus failing to meet a legal or regulatory requirement.
-Issuing a finding for the former would be arbitrary and unfair to grantees because a best practice is not mandatory; the latter is objective and provides a concrete starting point for correcting the problem.
-To ensure impartiality, monitors should cite the documented standard a grantee has failed to meet and explain in detail the incident of non-compliance.
+Issuing a finding for the former would be arbitrary and unfair to grantees or service providers because a best practice is not mandatory; the latter is objective and provides a concrete starting point for correcting the problem.
+To ensure impartiality, monitors should cite the documented standard a grantee or provider has failed to meet and explain in detail the incident of non-compliance.
 This should include what files or field conditions were used to make the determination.

-Discover the Root Cause of Non-Compliance To help a grantee become compliant, it is important to first establish what factors are causing the grantee to be non-compliant.
+Discover the Root Cause of Non-Compliance To help grantees and service providers become compliant, it is important to first establish what factors are causing them to be non-compliant.
 In many cases, non-compliance isn’t deliberate or malicious.
-Frequently, it’s rooted in a lack of knowledge or factors outside a grantee’s control.
+Frequently, it’s rooted in a lack of knowledge or factors outside their control.
 Using the EITAM as an example, Monitor Charlotte McAneney says, “The devil is in the details.
 Many providers or agencies have a handle on the main idea behind a policy or procedure but fail to implement the more intricate pieces.
 Sometimes, it stems from not fully understanding the intention behind a requirement.
 Other times, it’s because rule changes haven’t been effectively communicated.”
-Confusion over rules changes has been especially prevalent since the start of the COVID-19 pandemic, where for example, policies regarding shifts to offsite service delivery practices caused confusion among grantees and service providers.
-“For example, we still receive regular questions about live video visits and the use of phone consultations to support families,” says Coonrod.
-“These practices were born out of the pandemic but are currently still available, so we’ve had to fold them into the guidance we provide.”

-Empower Grantees with Targeted Resources and Collaborative Feedback When a grantee has the power to address the factors contributing to non-compliance, skilled TA providers offer a variety of resources and ideas for addressing the problem.
-Such resources may include detailed instructions, templates, or educational documents that guide the grantee on how to achieve compliance.
-For instance, at the Vander Weele Group, if we identify a finding for which the grantee does not have proper documentation, we might suggest other forms of documentation they can provide to substantiate or remove a questionable cost.
-One example is when grantees do not have Time and Effort forms, they could submit payroll documentation and time sheets to prove they were performing the role funded by the grant.
-This prevents a district, for example, having to refund the state.
-It may not remove the finding entirely because they are mandated to keep Time and Effort documentation, but at least the questioned cost is removed.
+When grantees and providers have the power to address the factors contributing to non-compliance, skilled TA practitioners offer a variety of resources and ideas for addressing the problem.
+Such resources may include detailed instructions, templates, or guidance documents that instruct a grantee or provider on how to achieve compliance.
+For instance, at the Vander Weele Group, when appropriate to do so, if we identify a finding for which a grantee does not have proper documentation, we might suggest other forms of documentation they can submit to substantiate or remove a questionable cost.
+For example, in fiscal monitoring, sometimes grantees do not have adequate Time and Effort Documentation but can substantiate the expenditure with payroll and time sheet documentation.
+Targeted TA allows the monitors to substantiate the cost while removing the burden on the grantee to have to refund the state due to inadequate documentation.
+While the questioned cost is removed, the finding and subsequent corrective action plan remain to ensure that the grantee updates their policies and procedures to mitigate future documentation findings.
 We also inform grantees of the areas of non-compliance in advance of a final monitoring report so that they have time to address areas of concern.
-Another example of resources that can help grantees become compliant are guidance documents indicating which expenditures are allowable and which are not according to the requirements of the grant, and/or what type of documentation is required to support expenditures.
+Another example of resources that can help grant recipients become compliant are guidance documents indicating which expenditures are allowable and which are not according to the requirements of the grant, and/or what type of documentation is required to support expenditures.
 This can be particularly helpful in large construction projects, for example, where contractors and subcontractors may not be as familiar with the requirements for tracking expenditures from grant funds.
-Addressing systemic causes is more difficult, but depending on the structure of the program, it may still be possible.
-Certain programs allow TA providers to share their observations—and sometimes, as in Illinois, direct feedback from practitioners—with state agencies and governing bodies.
-“If someone tells us that a certain policy is worded in a confusing manner, or there are obstacles to implementation, we can communicate that to the state.
-It gives practitioners a chance to be heard and to shape requirements collaboratively,” explains Coonrod.

 Addressing Best Practices